• Live Chat

 The Recording Menu

-• Stop recording button (white square): Press to stop the recording.
-You will be prompted with a confirmation box.
+• Stop Recording (white square): Ends the recording.
+You will be asked to confirm before stopping.

-• Pause/Resume recording button (red circle): You can pause or resume your recording at any time.
+• Pause/Resume (red circle): Pause or resume the recording at any time.

 Keyboard Shortcuts